Fault halts Flying Scotsman's journey

 A diesel engine will be used for the remainder of the trip.

-Steam Dreams, which operates Flying Scotsman's journeys, said there was a fault with the hot axel box on the right-hand driving wheel.
+Steam Dreams, which operates Flying Scotsman's journeys, said there was a fault with the hot axle box on the right-hand driving wheel.

 A spokesman said: "The Cathedrals Express will be hauled instead by a vintage diesel locomotive this evening.